Skip Navigation and Go To Content

 Section 6: Loss of IFC Appointment

-Any member of Interfaculty Council, other than ex officio, who is absent from three consecutive or four total regular/special meetings during an academic year shall forfeit their position and be replaced by another representative of the school using the procedures for filling vacancies in Section 5 of these bylaws.
+Any member of IFC, other than ex officio, who is absent from three consecutive or four total regular meetings during an academic year shall forfeit their position and be replaced by another representative of the school using the procedures for filling vacancies in Article 3, Section 5 of these bylaws.
 The Secretary of the IFC shall monitor attendance and implement loss of appointment procedures on behalf of the Chair.
 A member may select another faculty member to represent him/her at a meeting; however, an alternate representative may be used for no more than three IFC meetings per year.

 Section 7: Ex Officio Membership

-3. The Associate Vice President of Faculty Affairs and Development shall serve on the IFC as an ex officio member, but shall not have the right to vote.
+2. The Vice President of Faculty Affairs shall serve on the IFC as an ex officio member, but shall not have the right to vote.

-4. Members of the University Classified Staff Council and the Student InterCouncil shall act as liaison with their respective bodies.
-One ex officio representative each shall be elected from the membership of his/her respective council.
+3. Members of the University Classified Staff Council and the Student InterCouncil shall act as liaison with their respective bodies.
+One ex officio representative each shall be selected from the membership of their respective council.
 These individuals shall have privileges of the floor, but shall not have the right to vote.

-6. In the event a UTHealth faculty member is elected to serve as an officer (Chair-Elect, Chair, Past-Chair, or Secretary) of the UT System Faculty Advisory Council (UTFAC), during the term of such service, he or she may choose to serve as an ex officio member of the UTHealth IFC.
-As such, this member shall have the privileges of the floor, but shall not have the right to vote.
-The UTFAC officer, regardless of whether he/she is also serving as ex officio member of the IFC, will be invited to give periodic reports to the IFC.
+5. In the event a UTHealth Houston faculty member who is not already serving as a member of the IFC is elected to serve as an officer (Chair-Elect, Chair, Past Chair, or Secretary) of the UT System Faculty Advisory Council (UTFAC), during the term of such UTFAC service, they may also choose to serve as an ex officio member of the IFC.
+In this ex officio IFC role, this member shall have the privileges of the floor, but shall not have the right to vote.
+The UTFAC officer, regardless of whether they are also serving as ex officio member of the IFC, shall be invited to give periodic reports to the IFC.

 ARTICLE 4